crynux-ecosystem/genki-dama/README.md

 * Genki: federated learning SDK to utilize BitTensor incentive mechanism and Crynux decentralized computing resources
 * Dama: open-sourced model checkpoints trained by Genki, we will focus on creative generative models

+Ruby is the first Dama that's for music generation.
+We will train a series of Ruby models for different style of music with community's effort to contribute their data and computing power.

 ## Federated Learning

 [Federated learning](https://en.wikipedia.org/wiki/Federated_learning) is a machine learning approach designed to harness decentralized data and computing while safeguarding privacy.
 Its workflow can be summarized as follows: